LUKSO-Builders-Association/LBA-Public-Collab/Meeting-Notes/Meeting-2.md

 ### Discussion:

-Jonathan Wan inquired about Luxo's involvement in ETHenver and the next steps for project development.
+Jonathan Wan inquired about LUKSO's involvement in ETHenver and the next steps for project development.

 ### Action Items:

 - Work on documentation for the pitchable state of the project.
-- Jonathan will research accommodation options for DEF CON and explore the idea of bringing the community to the event.
+- Jonathan will research accommodation options for DEV CON and explore the idea of bringing the community to the event.

 ## 8. Action Items and Next Steps